polkadot-fellows/RFCs/text/0000-pre-elves_soft.md

 ## Stakeholders

-We modify the availability votes and restrict relay chain blocks, fork choice, and ELVES start conditions, so mostly the parachain
+We modify the availability votes and restrict relay chain blocks, fork choice, and ELVES start conditions, so mostly the parachain.
+See alternatives notes on the flag under sassafras chains like JAM.

-A sassafras RC like JAM has could avoid `preferred_fork` flag, because they have only equivocations not babe forks.

 ## Explanation